 All that the world can offer…power, wealth, honor, fame, position…none of these have one iota of value eternally.
 So why do we work so hard acquiring worldly value?
 So many people think that if they can just get that one promotion, buy that nicer car, or win the lottery, everything will just be better.
 But if you acquire your greatest hope and dreams and you are still not happy, then what?

 How long do you think you are going to live?
 This question, if posed in the midst of a group of people, could be quite the downer.
-The introspection that is required to consider the way we live our lives and the things we subject our bodies to could bring a dose of reality that many just simply want to avoid.
+If we consider the way we live our lives and the amount of energy we put into temporal thing, it might just bring a dose of reality that many want to avoid.

-If people only knew how many times doctors who in the midst of healing someone on the medical table hears a patient refuse to stop smoking, stop drinking, stop doing drugs, or lose weight….the discomfort associated with denying their flesh is more than they want to consider, even if it means an early death.
+Many times doctors in the midst of treating someone hear patients refuse to stop smoking, stop drinking, stop doing drugs, and lose weight….the discomfort associated with denying the flesh is more than they want to consider, even if it means an early death.

 Victory belongs to the ones who are eternally minded.